dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/user_stories/password_update/README.md

 ## Test cases

 1. Verify that the user is able to change the password via profile
-2. Verify that the user is not able to change password via profile in case an invalid old password is provided
+2. Verify that the user is not able to change the password via profile in case an invalid old password is provided
 3. Verify that the user is not able to change the password to the new one with invalid format via profile
 4. Verify that the user is not able to change the password via profile when the new password and confirmation password do not match
 5. Verify that the user is not able to change the password if they are signed up with social networks